 When Nick gets up from bed, the scratches on his back are barely visible.
 When you see his back reflected in the mirror when he speaks with Roxy, the marks are bright red, bloody.
 When he returns to bed, they're the way they were in the previous scene.

 The police would have requested a DNA sample from Catherine, as this would have proved she was with Johnny Boz when he was murdered.
-DNA has been used in criminal investigations since 1984, and in 1988 Colin Pitchfork was convicted of murder by only using DNA evidence.
+DNA has been used in criminal investigations since 1984.
+DNA evidence was used to secure a conviction in a rape case in Florida in 1986, and in January 1988 Colin Pitchfork was convicted of murder by only using DNA evidence.

 A scene where Nick is at Catherine's to question her about Hazel Dobkins, he is looking through news clippings on himself on the accidental shootings when he was on vice.
 When Catherine reveals to him she is using him as a reference for the Detective in her novel he comes across a newspaper clipping headlined "Grand Jury Probe Continues" with a his picture in a specific pose to the camera.
 He displays the same exact (or eerily similar) pose in the next shot when he reacting to this news.